malabz/TPMA/tools/README.md

-# Guide for M-Coffee Compatible with MUSCLE5
+# Guide for T-Coffee Compatible with MUSCLE5

 ## Prepare the script to call MUSCLE5
 1. Create a new folder named bin